- Shoulder Pain Key Facts

 Get some great advice on how to start helping your pain and getting your shoulder moving better again.

-Ryan, a myPhysioSA Sports Physiotherapist at the Sports & Arthritis Clinic at Mile End, specialises in helping athletes and everyday people with their shoulder problems, and he shares his advice with you.
+Ryan, a myPhysioSA Sports Physiotherapist specialising in helping athletes and everyday people with their shoulder problems, and he shares his advice with you.

 Mobility of the trunk and in particular, the upper back is useful to increase the general range of motion for the shoulder.